anum94/SummEval/README.md

 1. **Add Environment Variables**
    - Create a `.env` file inside the `backend/summeval` directory.
    - Configure the required environment variables in the `.env` file.
+   - Please request the .env file by emailing to anumafzaldogar@gmail.com

 2. **Build the Docker Containers**
    ```sh